MicrobialDarkMatter/GraphMB/README.md

 graphmb --assembly data/strong100/ --outdir results/strong100/ --markers marker_gene_stats.tsv
 ```

 The outdir will be created if it does not exist.
+The marker file is optional.
 You can specify the filenames:

 ```bash